Zanardi remains in serious condition after handbike crash

-SIENA, Italy (AP) — Italian race car champion-turned-Paralympic gold medalist Alex Zanardi remained in serious condition a day after crashing his handbike into a truck and smashing his face.
+ROME (AP) — Italian race car champion-turned-Paralympic gold medalist Alex Zanardi was in a medically induced coma and remained in serious condition a day after crashing his handbike into a truck and smashing his face.

-Zanardi was hooked up to an artificial ventilator and had “stable” blood flow while his neurological status “remains serious,” the Santa Maria alle Scotte hospital in Siena said Saturday in a medical bulletin.
+Zanardi — who lost both of his legs in a race-car crash nearly 20 years ago — was hooked up to a ventilator and had “stable” blood flow while his neurological status “remains serious,” the Santa Maria alle Scotte hospital in Siena said Saturday in a medical bulletin.

-“The condition of Alex Zanardi is serious but stable,” surgeon Giuseppe Olivieri said in a briefing outside the hospital.
-“He arrived here with major facial cranial trauma — a smashed face.”
+“The condition of Alex Zanardi is serious but stable,” Dr. Giuseppe Olivieri said in a briefing outside the hospital.
+“He arrived here with major facial cranial trauma, a smashed face, and a deeply fractured frontal bone (forehead).”

-“The numbers are good, although it remains a very serious situation,” Olivieri added.
+“The numbers are good, although it remains a very serious situation.”

 Zanardi was transported by helicopter to the hospital after crashing near the Tuscan town of Pienza during a relay race Friday.